-Megan participated in the BFT Challenge all the way through to the end, and was amazed at the fact she could physically see, on the body scan report, how much of an impact her hard work had been for her internal body measurements.
+Megan participated in the BFT Challenge all the way through to the end and was amazed at the fact she could physically see, on the body scan report, how much of an impact her hard work had been on her internal body measurements.

 Just take a look at Megan’s before and after measurements from the Evolt 360!